Haozong-Zeng/camm/README.md

 # CAMM
-This repository contains the official implementation for the paper:
+This repository contains the personal implementation (to run on Ubuntu 22.04 & 40 series (Ada) generation GPU) for the paper:

 [**CAMM: Building Category-Agnostic and Animatable 3D Models from Monocular Videos**](https://camm3d.github.io/)